andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 These breakages showed up as “failing tests” in the extensive test suite, which was supremely useful to help know what needed to change.

-The gist of the changes was pretty straightforward, find the breaking queries, unraveling joins or other incompatible SQL, and change connections to the correct database.
+The gist of the changes was pretty straightforward, find the breaking queries, unravel joins or other incompatible SQL, and change connections to the correct database.
 Their query results were then passed around in Ruby as input to queries in other databases.

 With hundreds of failing tests to sift through, the refactoring work took a long time as test failures were addressed one by one, but progress was easy to measure.